SourCherries/fad/README.md

 There are two ways to do this.

-The *object-oriented* approach is preferable as it makes all functions of **FAD** available in one easy-to-use interface.
+The *object-oriented* approach may be preferable as it provides an easy-to-use interface for rearranging facial features.

-The *functional* approach is to explicitly use **FAD** functions in your Python script.
-This affords greater flexibility.
+The *functional* approach however affords greater flexibility.

 ## Object-oriented approach